 Professor Hendershott-Kraetzer has presented papers at numerous regional, national and international conferences.
 He has also led a workshop on the effective presentation of one-hour talks and lectures at a national meeting of the Shakespeare Association of America.
-His research focuses on film, TV, theatrical and non-dramatic performance, and classroom pedagogy and methodology.
-His paper on presentations of Juliet in one-hour TV dramatic series is forthcoming in The Selected Papers of the Ohio Valley Shakespeare Conference.
-He is currently working on an article on Juliet on Facebook for a themed issue of the journal Borrowers & Lenders.
-He has also done consulting work with ProQuest, the Michigan Shakespeare Festival and the Macy’s Thanksgiving Day Parade.
+His research focuses on film, TV, theatrical and non-dramatic performance and classroom pedagogy and methodology.
+Professor Hendershott-Kraetzer’s other notable work includes multiple essays and book chapters on “Romeo and Juliet” for film, television, Facebook and Tumblr; a published chapter on the Whedonverse; and consulting work for ProQuest, the Michigan Shakespeare Festival and the Macy’s Thanksgiving Day Parade.

 Professor Hendershott-Kraetzer has mentored student presentations at the Michigan Academy of Sciences, Arts and Letters; the Medieval and Renaissance Studies Consortium; and the 2012 Nature in Words Fellow, Carrie Jacob ’13, at Pierce Cedar Creek Institute.
 Opportunities to mentor students, such as these, fuel Professor Hendershott-Kraetzer’s passion for teaching.